Skip to content

 • Set up token budgets and plan limits from your Account settings to control spend.

-• Read the security model overview to understand the per-agent isolation guarantees.
+• Read the security model overview to understand the per-AI Job isolation guarantees.

 Got stuck?
 File an issue on the GitHub repo or reach out to the HollowHost team.